Integrated Multiscale Domain Adaptive YOLO: Proposed MultiScale Domain Adaptive YOLO

 \section{Proposed MultiScale Domain Adaptive YOLO}

-YOLOv4 \cite{yolov4} has been released recently as the latest version of the family of the YOLO object detectors.
-Relative to its predecessor, YOLOv4 has incorporated many new revisions and novel techniques to improve the overall detection accuracy.
+YOLOv4\cite{yolov4} incorporates many new revisions and novel techniques to improve the overall detection accuracy relative to its predecessor.
 YOLOv4 has three main parts: backbone, neck, and head as shown in Figure \ref{fig:arch_yolo}.
 The backbone is responsible for extracting multiple layers of features at different scales.
 The neck collects these features from three different scales of the backbone using upsampling layers and feeds them to the head.
 Finally, the head predicts bounding boxes surrounding objects as well as class probabilities associated with each bounding box.

 The backbone (\textit{i.e.} {feature extractor}) represents a major module of the YOLOv4 architecture, and we believe that it makes a significant impact on the overall performance of the detector.
 In addition to many convolutional layers, it has 23 residual blocks \cite{ResNet}, and five downsampling layers to extract critical layers of features that are used by the subsequent detection stages.
-Here, we consecrate on the features that are fed to the neck module (F1, F2, and F3 in Figures \ref{fig:arch_yolo}).
+Here, we concentrate on the features that are fed to the neck module (F1, F2, and F3 in Figures \ref{fig:arch_yolo}).
 In particular, our goal is to apply domain adaptation to these three features to make them robust against domain shifts, and hence, have them converge toward domain invariance during domain-adaptation based training.
 Equally important, these three stages of features have different dimensions due to the successive downsampling layers that progressively reduce the width and height of features by half while doubling the number of channels.
 If $d$ is the width of the feature at the first scale (F1), then the dimensions of the three stages of features are: F1: $d \times d\times 256$, F2: $\frac{d}{2} \times \frac{d}{2} \times 512$, and F3: $\frac{d}{4} \times \frac{d}{4} \times 1024$.